InvirganceDocumentation/convirgance-docs/docs/filtering-data.md

 Iterator<JSONObject> filtered = nameFilter.transform(records);
 ```

-### Comparative
+### Comparative Filtering

-The below example uses a customer `ComparatorFilter` to collect JSONObjects that are considered 'old'.
+The below example uses a custom `ComparatorFilter` to collect JSONObjects that are considered 'old'.

 ```java
 DBMS database = new DBMS(source);